 “Counseling is an important tool that often goes underused.
 As part of the treatment, it can help patients understand how important it is to consistently and properly use condoms during all sexual activities,” she says.

 Do condoms prevent STDs or STIs 100%?

-When condoms are used consistently and correctly, they can help reduce the risks of STDs or STIs.
-While the CDC states that condom use doesn’t offer absolute protection against any STD, lab tests have shown that latex condoms can provide an effective barrier against the smallest STD pathogens.
+When condoms are used consistently and correctly, they can help reduce the risks of STIs.
+While the CDC states that condom use doesn’t offer absolute protection against any STI, lab tests have shown that latex condoms can provide an effective barrier against the smallest STI pathogens.
 Regular and correct usage of latex condoms can also prevent the transmission of HIV.
-It can reduce the risk of STDs or STIs, which are spread through genital fluids, as well.
+It can reduce the risk of STIs, which are spread through genital fluids, as well.

 The CDC notes that condoms can reduce the risk for genital ulcer diseases when used the right way and only when the infected area or site of potential exposure is protected.